Congresswoman Katherine Clark proudly serves the Fifth District of Massachusetts. She was first elected in a special

-In fall 2018, she was elected by her colleagues to serve as Assistant Speaker of the 117th Congress after serving as the Vice Chair of the Democratic Caucus, making her the sixth highest ranking Democrat in Congress.
+In fall 2018, she was elected by her colleagues to serve as Assistant Speaker of the 117th Congress after serving as the Vice Chair of the Democratic Caucus, making her the sixth highest ranking Democrat in the 116th Congress.
 Additionally, she serves as a member of the Steering and Policy Committee within the Caucus.

 Katherine is a member of the U.S. House Committee on Appropriations and three subcommittees within Appropriations: Labor, Health and Human Services, Education, and Related Agencies; Legislative Branch; and Transportation, and Housing and Urban Development, and Related Agencies.